The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Spatial statistics on the lightcone

 \subsection{The power spectrum on the past lightcone}

-We next turn to the issue of determining the power spectrum of our observed lightcone density field $F^{\rm LC}(\br)$ -- the full details of the derivation for the case of a flux-limited, point-like galaxy survey with luminosity dependent biasing is presented in Appendix~\ref{app:PkEst}.
-The end point of that calculation is that
+With this necessary theory in hand, we now turn to the main aim of the paper, determining the power spectrum of the observed lightcone density field $F^{\rm LC}(\br)$.
+Owing to the fact that the derivation is somewhat involved, we reserve full details to Appendix~\ref{app:PkEst}.
+The main result is that for a flux-limited, galaxy survey, where galaxies are sampled as discrete points, with a luminosity dependent biasing, we find the observed power spectrum to be:

 where $n^{\rm LC}_{\rm Eff}(\br_1)$ and $b^{\rm LC}_{\rm Eff}(\br_1)$ are the effective number density and large-scale bias defined in equations \Eqns{eq:effbias}{eq:effden}, $\Theta(\br|L)=\Theta(\hat{\br})\Theta(\chi|L)$ is the selection function defined in \Eqn{eq:select}, $w(\br,L)$ is a weighting function, and $\phi(L|\br)$ is the evolving galaxy luminosity function.
 The second term on the right-hand-side is a shot-noise term.